-- When the trigger method is changed to threshold, the threshold value is automatically set to 6% of capacity. - Choose resolver triggering only if the optional Resolver Board is installed.
+- When the trigger method is changed to threshold, the threshold value is automatically set to 6% of capacity.
+This value can be adjusted on the Threshold menu. - Choose resolver triggering only if the optional Resolver Board is installed.

 Threshold Menu